vmware/singleton/CONTRIBUTING.md

 For Singleton service feature development, you can use IntelliJ IDEA or Eclipse to do development work and import the codes as gradle project.
 The coding style follow [JAVA style](https://petroware.no/javastyle.html).

 To build the code, you can use gradle's build task.
 After the build task is finished, you can find the build under the project '/build/libs/' path.
-Please refer the [singleton service guideline](https://github.com/vmware/singleton/tree/master/g11n-ws/docs/developer_guide_service.md)
+Please refer to [singleton service guideline](https://github.com/vmware/singleton/tree/master/g11n-ws/docs/developer_guide_service.md) for details.

 Unit test cases should be added to cover the new code.